 This slim leather wallet would be a great option to throw your cards and cash in.
-It is less than $10 and has RFID blocking technology.
-Has great reviews on Amazon!
+It is less than $10, comes in 25 colors, and has RFID blocking technology.
+It gets great reviews on Amazon!

 We aren’t talking anything big.
-Get a quart or snack size ziplock bag and put bandaids (Disney themed, of course!), itch cream, ibuprofen and aspirin in it.
-Be sure to have both adult and child medicine – opt for the meltable/chewable rather than liquid.
+Get a snack size ziplock bag and put bandaids (Disney themed, of course!) and moleskin bandages in it.
+If blisters start to happen you can quickly and easily treat them the parks.
+Bring enough of these to last you all week.

 These are mandatory!
 Great for wiping down tables, chairs, sticky hands, and more.
 We love these small 6 pack pouches of wet wipes so you’re not lugging around a giant pack of wipes!

 A travel pack of tissues is definitely worth throwing in your bag.
-Pick up something like this 32 Packs of 9 Tissues to easily distribute among your entire group for all of the days you’ll be at the park!
+Pick up something like this 8 pack of tissues to easily distribute among your entire group for all of the days you’ll be at the park!

 Trust us, get one of these lip balms with SPF protection for each family member.
 Put them in their pockets or backpacks and remind everyone to reapply often!

 If you are visiting Orlando during hurricane season or during the summer months rain showers are common.
-A cheap, dollar store poncho is something to consider tossing into your backpack or you might consider something more substantial like this.
+A cheap, dollar store poncho is something to consider tossing into your backpack.
+Of course, you can also opt for a more substantial expensive rain coat.